pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 the interface and implementation (I'll skip the demonstration).
 This is typical for reference implementations: they are usually more flexible than the highly optimised ones.
 You will see that other implementations can't be modified so easily.

-The method does not check the size of destination arrays but rather relies on a run-time exception being thrown if the arrays are too small.
+The method does not check sizes of destination arrays but rather relies on a run-time exception being thrown if the arrays are too small.

 I especially like the line `for (byte b : src)` in this code.
 It uses the iterator syntax, which was added to **Java** relatively late (in version 1.5), and which has great value in making programs look nicer.
 Here the loop written using such syntax immediately makes it clearly visible that the entire